Dīgha Nikāya

 just this is the driving force,

-just this is the tie,
+just this is the downbinding,

-just this is the precursor of contact,
+just this is the self-binding-up of touch/(contact),

 that is to say: named-form.